Antioxidant effect of polyphenols and natural phenols: Potential biological consequences

 Consuming dietary polyphenols have been evaluated for biological activity in vitro, but there is no evidence from high-quality clinical research as of 2015 that they have effects in vivo.
-Preliminary research has been conducted and regulatory status was reviewed in 2009 by the U.S. Food and Drug Administration (FDA).:
+Preliminary research has been conducted and regulatory status was reviewed in 2009 by the U.S. Food and Drug Administration (FDA), with no recommended intake values established, indicating absence of proof for nutritional value.
+Other possible effects may result from consumption of foods rich in polyphenols, but are not yet proved scientifically in humans; accordingly, health claims on food labels are not allowed by the FDA.